Alter-Ego Liability

 Clients who do not observe all corporate formalities, or who do not adequately capitalize their businesses, or whose businesses cause significant risks (e.g. a wild animal park) but who lack insurance, may be facing liability under an alter ego theory.

-What Types Of Business Litigation Cases Does Your Firm Typically Handle?
+What Types Of Business Litigation Cases Does LA SuperLawyers Inc. Typically Handle?

 Why Would The Government Investigate And Take Enforcement Action Against A Business?

-The greater the level of publicity and the greater the level of potential harm to individuals and the public at large, the greater the likelihood of an investigation by the federal or state government, and potentially a court action.
-For instance, if there are multiple reports of people sustaining injuries from a brand-new transportation device that’s sold at a local chain of stores, that’s going to draw a lot of publicity, and may lead to an investigation or more serious governmental action.
-Read More
+The greater the level of publicity and the greater the level of potential harm to individuals and the public at large, that may be presented by a business or its products, the greater the likelihood of an investigation by the federal or state government, and potentially a court action.
+For instance, if there are multiple reports of people sustaining injuries from a brand-new transportation device that’s sold at a local chain of stores, that is going to draw a lot of publicity, and may lead to an investigation or more serious governmental action.

-If you need counsel to review your company’s recordkeeping, and to deal with a potential issue of piercing the corporate veil, please contact us at (310) 477-7767 or fill out the form here.
+If you need counsel to review your company’s record keeping, and to deal with a potential issue of piercing the corporate veil, or have other questions of concern to your business, please contact us at (310) 477-7767 or fill out the form here.

 Call Now For A Free Consultation